typelevel/squants/README.md

 val energyUsed: Energy = load * time energyUsed should be(KilowattHours(2.4))
 ```

-This code demonstrates use of Power's `*` method, defined as an infix operator that takes a Time
+This code demonstrates use of Energy's `/` method that takes a Time and returns a Power:
-and returns an Energy, conversely

 ```scala
 val aveLoad: Power = energyUsed / time aveLoad should be(Kilowatts(1.2)
 ```
-demonstrates use of Energy's `/` method that takes a Time and returns a Power

 ### Unit Conversions
-If necessary, the value in the desired unit can be extracted with the `to` method.
+If necessary, the value can be extracted in the desired unit with the `to` method.

 ```scala
 val load: Power = Kilowatts(1200)